zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 * SKU/Cost/Pricing tier

 #### Optional tabs
 Additional tabs are used to organize optional settings specific to your resource.
-Tab naming recommendations
+Tabs should have short names, typically a noun.

 #### Tags
-Tagging resources during creates is now supported when using the Tags control.
-Subscription and Resource Group level policies may require users to tag resources during create.
-Not including the Tags control may block users from deploying resources.

-The Tags control, allows users to assign key value pairs to selected Resource Types.
+Many enterprise customers are starting to create subscription and resource group polices that require tagging resources at create time.
+Not including the `Tags` tab will block those users from deploying resources using the portal.
+The `Tags` tab contains the tags control, which allows users to assign key value pairs to the selected Resource Types.

 ![alt-text](../media/top-extensions-create/Tags.png "Tags control")